PLCnext/CoffeeMachineDemo/README.md

 Here you can see a screenshot of the PLCnext Community page as well as blocks with keywords for content that can be found within the PLCnext Community.

-If your PC has an Internet connection, you can also open the PLCnext Community directly via the button "www.plcnext-communtity.net".
+If your computer has Internet connection, you can also open the PLCnext Community directly via the button "www.plcnext-community.net".

 ![Alt-Text](images/plcnext_community_3.PNG)